iserikatashi/Chess/README.md

 - ✅ Chess board rendering
 - ✅ Initial board setup
 - ✅ Clean architectural separation (engine / UI)
-- ❌ Move logic & game rules (not implemented yet)
+- ❌ Full move logic & rules (in progress / postponed)
-- ❌ AI opponent
-- ❌ Backend / multiplayer support
+- ❌ Backend & multiplayer (planned)

-This repository currently serves as:
-- A progress tracker
-- A codebase foundation
-- Preparation for future expansion
+- ❌ AI engine (planned)

+The current version focuses only on laying a **strong structural foundation**.

 ---

+## 🌍 Public Repository Philosophy

+This project is developed as a **fully public repository**.

+- Frontend code will remain public
+- Backend code will also be public
+- Server-side AI logic will be public
+- No closed-source core components are planned

+The goal is **transparency, learning, and long-term maintainability**, not quick delivery.

+---

 ## 🧠 Architecture Philosophy

 - **Engine**
-  - Handles game data and rules
+  - Handles game rules and calculations
-  - Contains pure logic only
+  - Pure logic (no DOM, no UI)
-  - No DOM or UI dependency
+  - Designed to support AI and server-side execution

 - **UI**
-  - Responsible for rendering
-  - Visual updates and highlights
-  - User interaction feedback
+  - Rendering and visual feedback

-- **Main / Controller**
-  - Application initialization
-  - Coordinates engine and UI
+  - Board updates and move highlights
-  - Manages overall game flow
+  - No game rule logic

+- **Backend (Planned)**
+  - Game sessions
+  - Player matchmaking
+  - Authentication
+  - AI move computation

-This separation is intentional and required for long-term maintainability.
+This separation is intentional and required to support online play and AI integration.

 ---

-## 🚧 Planned Features (Future Update)
+## 🚧 Planned Features (Future Updates)

 - Complete chess move logic
 - Legal move validation
 - Move history & undo system
-- AI opponent
-- Backend server
+- User authentication (login / accounts)
-- Online multiplayer
+- Online multiplayer (player vs player)
-- User accounts

-These features are **intentionally postponed** to avoid premature complexity.
+- Server-side chess AI (self-developed)
+- Public AI logic & evaluation
+- Persistent game storage

+All advanced features will be introduced **incrementally**, not rushed.

 ---

+## 🤖 AI Development Plan

+- The chess AI will be:
+  - Developed manually (no external chess engines)
+  - Executed on the server side
+  - Fully public and inspectable
+- Focus will be on:
+  - Correctness
+  - Performance
+  - Clean decision-making logic

+AI development is intentionally postponed until the core game logic is stable.

+---

 ## 🎯 Project Goal

-This project is part of a **long-term learning and development process**.
+This project is part of a **long-term development journey**.

-The goal is not a quick demo, but a:
+The goal is to build:
-- scalable
-- maintainable
-- well-structured web application
+- a real web application

-Chess engine development is complex and will be revisited later with stronger preparation.
+- with real users
+- real backend logic
+- and real architectural discipline

+This is **not a demo project** and **not a quick clone**.

 ---